GVR Report cover Intraoperative Neuromonitoring Market Size, Share & Trends Report

 Report Overview

-The COVID-19 pandemic is expected to have a dual impact on the intraoperative neuromonitoring (IONM) market.
-To allocate & direct medical supplies and capacity to COVID-19 response, hospitals in the U.S. and around the world have postponed and delayed elective surgeries to varying degrees.
-Manufacturers have found it difficult to serve their surgeon customers since some hospitals have restricted access to their facilities or changed access regulations.
-As a result, they saw a decrease in procedural volume in 2020, which is expected to impede growth.
+The COVID-19 pandemic had a significant impact on the intraoperative neuromonitoring (IONM) market.
+Hospitals in the U.S. and around the world postponed and delayed elective surgeries to allocate and direct medical supplies and capacity to COVID-19 response.
+Manufacturers found it difficult to serve their surgeon customers since several hospitals restricted access to their facilities or changed access regulations.
+As a result, they saw a decrease in procedural volume in 2020, thus impeding market growth.

-Monitoring the nervous system's health during spinal surgery has been a major component of manufacturers' product differentiation strategy.
+Monitoring the nervous system's health during spinal surgeries has been a major component of manufacturers' product differentiation strategy.
 With the evolution of IONM technology and techniques, the demand for neuromonitoring from surgeons and hospitals has increased over time.
-This is because of the manufacturer's proprietary software and simple to operate.
-Intraoperative neuromonitoring devices enable surgeons to make key decisions in real-time, making surgeries safer, faster, and more repeatable, resulting in better patient outcomes, which is expected to impel growth.
+This is because of the availability of proprietary software from manufacturers and ease of operation.
+Intraoperative neuromonitoring devices enable surgeons to make key decisions in real-time, making surgeries safer, faster, and more repeatable, resulting in better patient outcomes, and driving industry growth.

-Moreover, the development of advanced devices, such as neurosurgery devices, surgical microscopes, ophthalmic surgical devices, and surgical robots, has led to a reduction in direct human interference in surgical procedures, which is also expected to support the market growth in the near future.
-For instance, in October 2020, Medtronic plc received 510(k) clearance from the U.S. FDA for the NIM Vital nerve monitoring system, which allows physicians to detect, monitor, and confirm nerve function, to assist in reducing the risk of nerve damage during head & neck surgeries.
-The NIM Vital system employs patented technology to deliver precise intraoperative nerve status data that influence surgical strategy, improve operative efficiency & precision, and help patients maintain their quality of life.
-These factors are expected to impel growth in the near future.
+Moreover, the development of advanced devices, such as neurosurgery devices, surgical microscopes, ophthalmic surgical devices, and surgical robots, has led to a reduction in direct human interference in surgical procedures, which is also expected to support market growth in the near future.
+For instance, in October 2020, Medtronic received 510(k) clearance from the U.S. FDA for the NIM Vital nerve monitoring system, which allows physicians to detect, monitor, and confirm nerve function, to assist in reducing the risk of nerve damage during head & neck surgeries.
+The NIM Vital system employs patented technology to deliver precise intraoperative nerve status data that influences surgical strategies, improves operative efficiency & precision, and helps patients maintain their quality of life.
+Such developments are expected to impel growth in the near future.

-Increasing government initiatives and growing awareness about products and services are further expected to boost growth.
+Increasing government initiatives and growing awareness about products and services are further expected to boost industry growth.
 For instance, Accurate Neuromonitoring provided IONM in Africa during the 2019 Weill Cornell Tanzania Neurosurgery Mission.
-The mission trip raised awareness about the need for IONM in difficult brain & spine procedures and demonstrated the need for it, which is anticipated to boost the growth of the intraoperative neuromonitoring market.
+The mission trip raised awareness about the need for IONM in difficult brain & spine procedures and demonstrated the need for it.
+Similar advances in the market are expected to boost the demand for intraoperative neuromonitoring in the projection period.

 Type Insights

-The insourced type led the market and accounted for more than 55.19% share of the global revenue in 2021.
-This can be attributed to an increase in the frequency of procedures and the requirement that vital statistics be monitored during each procedure.
+The insourced segment dominated the market with the largest revenue share of 54.4% in 2022.
+This can be attributed to a rise in procedural frequency and the necessity of monitoring vital statistics throughout each procedure.
 Hospitals are adopting IONM and training technologists who oversee procedures by neurologists & physiologists.
 There are no established criteria for the use of neuromodulation devices, but the practice is expected to become more common as demand and usage increase.

 Regional Insights

-IONM is not covered under national insurance but under local.
-Many neurological facilities in the U.S encourage the use of IONM and are working to close the staffing shortage and fulfill the unmet demand.
-There is a shortage of physicians in medicine, but this shortage is significantly higher in neurology.
-The introduction of IONM puts pressure on the neurologists and reduces the number of cases they handle.
-There are approximately 700,000 IONM cases annually in the U.S. This can be turned into an opportunity by outsourced IONM providers, technologists, and neurologists trained in IONM interpretation.
+IONM is not covered under national insurance but under local one.
+Many neurological facilities in the U.S. encourage the use of IONM and are working to address the staffing shortage and fulfill unmet demands.
+There is a shortage of physicians in the medical space, but the shortage is significantly higher in neurology.
+The introduction of IONM alleviates pressure on neurologists and reduces the number of cases.
+There are around 700,000 IONM cases annually in the U.S. This can be turned into an opportunity by outsourced IONM providers, technologists, and neurologists trained in IONM interpretation.

-Asia Pacific is likely to grow at a 5.46% rate.
-Emerging economies, such as China, Japan, South Korea, and India, are expected to witness considerable growth over the forecast period.
-The presence of several local players in China and Japan may boost the market growth.
-Moreover, the growing geriatric population, along with the increasing incidence of traumatic brain injuries, is expected to drive the local market over the coming years.
-For instance, according to the national 2020 census estimates, there are about 264 million (18.7%) people in China aged 60 & above.
+Moreover, the growing geriatric population, along with the increasing incidence of traumatic brain injuries, is expected to drive the regional market over the coming years.
+For instance, according to the 2020 Chinese Census estimates, there are about 264 million (18.7%) people in China aged 60 years or more.
 The elderly population in the country is expected to further increase to 300 million by 2025 and cross 400 million by 2033.

 Key Companies & Market Share Insights